sisoe24/nukeserversocket/README.md

 - **Code Execution Engine**: Change the engine that is executing the code.
   - **Nuke Internal**: Nuke `executeInMainThread` function.
   - **Script Editor**: Nuke Script Editor widget.

+- **Connection Type**: Change the internal connection protocol for the client-server.
+  - **TCP**: The default type of connection.
+If unsure, use this.
+  - **WebSocket**: Similar to the TCP, allows two-way interactive communication session between the user's browser and the internal server.
+Use this when using a browser-based text editor.

 - **Mirror To Script Editor**: Allows to mirror the input/output code to the internal script editor.
   - **Override Output Editor**: Mirror output to the internal script editor.